marlonrichert/zsh-snap/README.md

 znap eval brew-shellenv 'brew shellenv' znap eval pyenv-init 'pyenv init -' znap eval pipenv-completion 'pipenv --completion'

+# This includes the full path to `direnv` in the command string, so that the cache will be
+# regenerated whenever the version of `direnv` changes.
+znap eval asdf-direnv "asdf exec $(asdf which direnv) hook zsh"
 ```

 Again, always **restart your shell** for changes to take effect.